ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 - **Power Measurement Techniques**: An approach about how to run applications under different workloads and measure the overall energy consumption.
 - **Performance-Optimized Power Efficiency**: Investigate how energy consumption correlates with system performance.

 >  Please note that this analysis **does not primarily focus on JVM performance comparison**.
-The intention is to understand the energy consumption of a JVM under specific loading factors, rather than determining the fastest JVM.
+The intention is to understand the energy consumption of a JVM under specific loading factors rather than determining the fastest JVM.
 Therefore, please refrain from viewing it solely from a performance standpoint.
-All throughput-related plots are included to provide complementary insights into how a JVM behaves.
+All throughput-related plots are included to provide complementary insights into how a JVM behaves under different loads, enabling relevant power consumption measurements.

+This article is based on the [jvm-energy-consumption](https://github.com/ionutbalosin/jvm-energy-consumption) project.
+For any further information (not explicitly mentioned here) please check out the repository.

 # Methodology